 I’m going to admit something.
 I didn’t like Split at first.
 I was coming off of my Dubrovnik high and was feeling a little fatigued by shiny-marble and old towns.
 It’s one of those travel truths that can be hard to admit.
 But Split really grew on me.
 It feels more lived in than Dubrovnik and has less of that check-list feeling that comes with being somewhere with lots of tourists.
 Rather than fighting crowds, you can relax in Split and wander around the city at your own pace.

-Spend the day shopping in Old Town and take the time to walk the wall.
+We recommend you spend a day shopping in Old Town and take the time to walk the wall.
+Which wall?
+Well, the wall that surrounds Dubrovnik to protect it from attack!
 On top of the wall you will have a beautiful view of the bright orange rooftops contrasting with the bright blue sea.
 Plus, this is the only walled city that hasn’t been taken over in battle…ever!
 Pretty epic if you ask us.
 No wonder Game of Thrones chose Dubrovnik as King’s Landing.

-Thank you for reading!
-If you liked this article, please Pin the image below to save for later.
+Thank you so much for reading our Croatia itinerary, complete with the Plitvice waterfalls and information on the best time to visit Croatia!
+If you liked this article, please Pin the images below to save it for later.

 We wrote an travel eBook with you in mind, and have given you EVERYTHING we know about how to maximize your ability to travel the world!
 The book has 3 parts: